St Loman's GAA

 St Loman's Mullingar GAA is a Gaelic Athletic Association club in Mullingar, Ireland.
+The club plays at Dovida Lakepoint Park on the Delvin Road.

 History

 The club was founded with the name Mental Hospital and represented the staff of St. Loman's Hospital, Mullingar, a psychiatric hospital which operated from 1855–2015.
 They played under the name Springfield Stars in 1910, becoming Mental Hospital in the 1920s and St. Loman's Mullingar in the late 1950s.

-The club plays at St Loman's Sports Ground on the Delvin Road.